Witch Hat Atelier: Production

-According to Shirahama, the story "was sparked by a casual comment from a friend, who mentioned that the process of bringing an illustration into the world seemed just like magic."
+According to series creator, Kamome Shirahama, the story "was sparked by a casual comment from a friend, who mentioned that the process of bringing an illustration into the world seemed just like magic."
 Having grown up with the works of Michael Ende and J. R. R. Tolkien, she had always wanted to try drawing high fantasy, as opposed to the bulk of popular fantasy at the time which she felt were mostly low fantasy works set in the real world or revolving around reincarnation.
-She cites The Lord of the Rings as one of the biggest influences on Witch Hat Atelier.
+She cites The Lord of the Rings as one of the biggest influences on creating Witch Hat Atelier.
 She was also strongly inspired by shōjo fantasy manga such as Knights of Alfheim by Seika Nakayama, Crystal Dragon by Yūho Ashibe, and the works of Moto Hagio, Ryoko Yamagishi, and Kyōko Shitō.

 Due to Shirahama's background as an illustrator, the art style of the series leans closer to that seen in classic children's books than manga, while also drawing from Renaissance art, Art Nouveau, Art Deco, American comics, and bande dessinée.
 This, along with the original idea of art seeming like magic, also contributed to the art-based magic system of the series, in which magic is an ink-drawn precise system of glyphs, runes, and signs; protagonist Coco's journey has been likened to that of an amateur artist aiming to turn professional.
 Unlike most contemporaries, Shirahama draws the bulk of the series using wooden ink pens and other traditional tools on paper; she cites the antique appeal of analog art as well as her unfamiliarity with digital tools.

 The series has been consistently noted for the diversity of its cast and setting, along such axes as race, sexual orientation, and disability.
 Shirahama has stated that she sees this diversity as a natural thing and a reflection of the level of diversity she saw in works she grew up with, and is mindful to draw inspiration from a wide range of cultures and not overrepresent one specific region of the world.

 Media

 Manga

 Written and illustrated by Kamome Shirahama, Witch Hat Atelier started in Kodansha's seinen manga magazine Morning Two on July 22, 2016.
 The magazine ceased print publication and moved to a digital release starting on August 4, 2022.
 Kodansha has compiled its chapters into individual tankōbon volumes.
 The first volume was published on January 23, 2017.
-As of November 21, 2025, 15 volumes have been published.
+As of April 23, 2026, 16 volumes have been published.

 In North America, Kodansha USA announced the acquisition of the series in July 2018.
 The first volume was published on April 9, 2019.

-A spin-off manga series by Hiromi Satō, titled Witch Hat Atelier Kitchen, started in Morning Two on November 22, 2019.
+A spin-off manga series by Hiromi Sato, titled Witch Hat Atelier Kitchen, started in Morning Two on November 22, 2019.